wso2-attic/ballerina-integrator/examples/guides/file-integration/ftp-listener/README.md

-# Implementing smb listener with Ballerina
+# Implementing ftp listener with Ballerina

-This example demonstrates how implement smb listener in Ballerina.
+This example demonstrates how implement ftp listener in Ballerina.

 #### What you'll build

-In this example, we'll implement smb listener which will listen to a remote directory and periodically notify the file addition of the specified file pattern.
+In this example, we'll implement ftp listener which will listen to a remote directory and periodically notify the file addition of the specified file pattern.

 Then we can define the processing we need to upon the file content.